drewstopherlee/docs/_posts/2023-05-13-plex-user-guide.md

 The rest of the Collections tab is for movie series, i.e. Iron Man (includes Iron Man, Iron Man 2, and Iron Man 3), TV Series that had movie adaptations, i.e. Downton Abbey (these will show you the Movies and TV Shows in the collection, regardless of which Library you are currently browsing), and other collections.

 > Please note that if a movie is in a "film series" collection, they will typically be hidden from the rest of the library while browsing alphabetically.
 This means that **some movies may seem like they're missing** because the title of the collection doesn't match the title of the movies.
-For example, the films *Unbreakable*, *Split*, and *Glass* are in a collection titled, "Eastrail 177," and the films *Shaun of the Dead*, *Hot Fuzz*, and *The World's End* are in a collection titled, "The Cornetto Trilogy."
+For example, the films *Elektra* and *Daredevil* are in a collection titled, "Daredevil," and the films *Willy Wonka & the Chocolate Factory* and *Charlie and the Chocolate Factory* are in a collection titled, "The Chocolate Factory Collection."
 {: .prompt-tip }

 #### Playlists